jcurl/RJCP.VsSolutionSort/README.md

     Print out the name of the file that would be processed instead of processing the file.
   -R | --recurse
     Search recursively from the directory given for solution files, *.sln, and sort them.
+  -j | --jobs <int>
+    Specify the number of threads <int> that should be used when recursing.
+    Default is to use the number of threads in the CPU.

 Inputs:

   <input.sln> - a Visual Studio solution file.
   <dir> - the directory to search from.
-If this is not provided when
+If this is not provided when recursing,
-    recursing, the current directory is assumed.
+    the current directory is assumed.

 Exit Codes: